endurantgames/cosmiclegends/src/classes/knight.md

 Whenever you make a roll that uses your skill, roll an additional number of dice equal to the Volume.

-## Class Ability: Peak Human Potential

-You represent the pinnacle of human achievement.
-If you have any powers, they're minor in comparison to your extensive training.

-This is reflected in both your large number of skills and your combat prowess:

-Choose one additional Fighting Style.

 ## Power Words

 You can use your Power Words in the following ways: